jamcoupe/dart-annotations/README.md

     }

-You can use `require` and `range` annotations without using the `Validatable` mixin.
-However they will prove useless unless you implement your own way of checking for errors.
+You can use `required` and `range` annotations without using the `Validatable` mixin.
+However they will prove useless unless you implement your own way of checking for errors using the provided annotations.

-`Validatable` basically adds methods to a class that finds all properties that have an attribute that extends from the `Annotation` class and if so it will validate the the property is correct or not.
+`Validatable` basically adds methods to a class that allows it to check if the defined `Annotations` are valid.